kd-s-t/fair-split/README.md

 - **🌐 Live Website**: **[https://thesplitsafe.com/](https://thesplitsafe.com/)** (SSL-secured production site)
 - **IC URL**: `https://ecyax-oiaaa-aaaai-q323q-cai.ic0.app`
 - **Custom Domain**: `thesplitsafe.com` (live with SSL certificates)

+**⚠️ Important Note:** The live site requires Bitcoin (cKBTC) balance to perform escrow transactions.
+Without Bitcoin balance, you'll be able to explore the interface and view features, but won't be able to create or participate in escrow transactions.
+To test full functionality, you'll need to obtain testnet cKBTC or use the development environment with test balances.

+**💡 Need BTC for testing?** Email [kendantinio@gmail.com](mailto:kendantinio@gmail.com) with your Principal ID and we'll send you test BTC!

 ### **v1 Features Available:**